grachpower/ngx-role-permissions/lib/ngx-role-permissions/README.md

 Usage in routing guards:
 `permissionConfig` placed in data declare route configuration.
-`permission element` - name of element which defined in module with `doorlock`.
+`permission element` - name of element which defined in module.
 `redirectRoute` - router path to redirect page if current route is blocked.
 If `redirectRoute` was not defined no redirect will be done